 Number, Types, and Locations of Firearms

-ERPO petitioners are also generally required to include information they have about firearms, and in some cases, ammunition, the respondent possesses.40 For example, Washington requires a petition to identify the number, types, and locations of any firearms the petitioner believes to be in the respondent’s current ownership, possession, custody, or control.41 By including this information in the petition, if a court issues an order and the respondent fails to relinquish the identified firearms, the court may issue a search warrant allowing law enforcement to search the respondent’s property for these firearms.
+ERPO petitioners are also generally required to include information they have about firearms, and in some cases, ammunition, the respondent possesses.49 For example, Washington requires a petition to identify the number, types, and locations of any firearms the petitioner believes to be in the respondent’s current ownership, possession, custody, access, or control.50 By including this information in the petition, if a court issues an order and the respondent fails to relinquish the identified firearms, the court may issue a search warrant allowing law enforcement to search the respondent’s property for these firearms.

 Types of Extreme Risk Protection Orders